Acupuncture & Chinese Herbal Medicine

-Ethical sourcing of herbs is important to me.
+Ethical sourcing of herbs is very important to me.
 I don’t prescribe substances listed as endangered or CITES listed.
-I use animal substances minimally and always with consent of the patient.
+Animal substances are used minimally and always with your consent.
 They can easily be avoided if you are vegetarian or vegan.

 I will provide you with herbal preparation instructions when I dispense your herbs, or you can download a copy here.